edplatform-startup/backend/docs/api.md

       ]
     }
     ```
+  - 403 Forbidden → `admin=true` but user is not an admin.
+  - 500 Internal Server Error → Database error.
   - Notes:
-    - `email` is only included if `includeEmail=true` and user has submitted feedback with an email
+    - `email` is only included if `admin=true` and `includeEmail=true`
+    - Emails are fetched from Supabase auth (preferred) or feedback submissions (fallback)
     - `courses` lists all unique course IDs the user has generated content for
     - `sources` lists all unique operation types the user has performed
-  - 500 Internal Server Error → Database error.

 ### GET /analytics/events
 - Purpose: Retrieve raw user behavior events (e.g., `lesson_opened`, `course_created`) with filtering.